gcfacchi/TomAugspurger.github.io/content/scalable-ml-02.md

     def fit(self, X, y):
         # ... some setup
         for xx, yy in by_blocks(X, y):
-            self.parital_fit(xx, yy)
+            self.partial_fit(xx, yy)
         return self
 ```

 If you aren't familiar with `dask`, its arrays are composed of many smaller
 NumPy arrays (blocks in the larger dask array).
 We iterate over the dask arrays
-block-wise, and pass them into the estimators `parital_fit` method.
+block-wise, and pass them into the estimators `partial_fit` method.
 That's exactly
 what you would be doing if you were using, say, a generator feed NumPy arrays to
-the `parital_fit` method.
+the `partial_fit` method.
 Only you can manipulate a `dask.array` like regular
 NumPy array, so things are more convenient.